Airoh GP 500: a carbon/kevlar racing motorcycle helmet

 If you’re looking for a racebike helmet but don’t want to pay top dollar, then the Airoh GP500 is worth a look.
 It’s got a decent spec – including Pinlock Max Vision antifog insert ready, Airoh’s version of EQRS, a locking tear off-ready shield and loads of vents for long days at the circuit.

 It might be lacking the brand of the big boys, but it’s lacking their big price ticket too.
-It’s also slightly let down by its SHARP safety rating too (3 stars out of max 5) but if you’re working on a tight budget but want a track helmet, then the GP500 might well do the job.
+It’s also slightly let down by its SHARP safety rating too (3 stars out of max 5) but it’s been homologated for racing by the FIM too (well size XS has at least!) so if you’re working on a tight budget but want a track helmet, then the GP500 might well do the job.

 Crash Helmet Buying Guides